ikt32/GTAVMenuBase/README.md

   * Check the description how to do this
 * Title
   * You'll need to specify a menu title

+For a more complete example (working build), check [GTAVMenuExample](https://github.com/E66666666/GTAVMenuExample).

 ## Input handling
 `MenuControls` does input checking, so it can distinguish between key press, key being pressed, key being released.
 This applies both to keyboard input (`GetAsyncKeyState`) and native inputs (`IS_DISABLED_CONTROL_PRESSED`).
 Conflicts/delays between these two shouldn't occur as that's handled in `CheckKeys`: if a GetAsyncKeyState is detected, native controls are temporarily